-The 2018 panel process will be conducted online, with no travel requirements.
-Panelists will convene for an orientation session (webinar) in November, and will be granted access to an assigned pool of applications to read and review online for a period of several weeks, starting in December.
+The 2019 panel process will be conducted online, with no travel requirements.
+Panelists will convene for an orientation session (webinar) in November or December, and will be granted access to an assigned pool of applications to read and review online for a period of several weeks, starting in December.
 In January, panels will convene online for two virtual panel sessions scheduled on two different days (Monday and Thursday, or Tuesday and Friday).

 NSF will provide a flat rate fee for participation in the virtual panel sessions (4 hour minimum duration).
 Panelists who are Federal employees, citizens of foreign countries who are not permanent residents, and special visa holders are not entitled to the flat rate payment.